PrestaShop/open-source/slack/channels.md

 - Users: Category of people targeted (eg: devs, product management
 - Owners: Firstname Name (add also a way to contact you, like Twitter, Linkedin, email, ...), Firstname Name (contact info), ...
 - Status: Private/Public
+- Language: EN (or FR, or use a two letter code)

 ## Active Channels